Inside Google Ads Ecom Lab: Q2 2026 Community Update

 The tracking discrepancy pattern

-Over half of the accounts reviewed in Q2 teardowns had a measurable gap between Shopify-reported conversions and Google Ads-reported conversions.
+Over half of the accounts members asked about in Q2 had a measurable gap between Shopify-reported conversions and Google Ads-reported conversions.
 In most cases, the gap was 25-40%.

 The cause is always the same: browser-side pixel tracking losing events to ad blockers and iOS privacy updates.